 Emotions ran high as Rikta prepared for the operation.

-Seeing that Rikta had become nervous and scared while waiting for her procedure, child life specialist Shannon Case helped comfort and soothe her before she entered the operating room.
+Seeing that Rikta had become nervous and scared while waiting for her procedure, psychosocial care providers Shannon Case helped comfort and soothe her before she entered the operating room.

 Later that day, Meera couldn’t hold back her tears of joy when she held Rikta in her arms after the successful surgery.